crillab/gophersat/README.md

 Performance needs to be improved.

 ## Is Gophersat fast?
 Why use it at all?
-Yes and no. It is much faster than naïve implementations, but slower than top-level, highly optimised, state-of-the-art solvers.
+Yes and no. It is much faster than naïve implementations, fast enough to be used on real-world problems, but slower than top-level, highly optimised, state-of-the-art solvers.

 Gophersat is not aiming at being the fastest SAT/PB solver available.
 The